Sugar

 Common Mistakes

-• Using sugar as a "small exception" — on Paleo, even small amounts of Not Allowed foods can undermine the diet's purpose.
+• Treating sugar as a "small exception" — on Paleo, even small amounts run against the diet's core logic.

-• Assuming sugar is restricted on all diets — its classification varies by dietary framework.
+• Assuming sugar is excluded on every diet, when in fact the classification varies considerably by framework.

 Better Alternatives